Saturday, March 14, 2026

 The price lowered a bit during the early Intel Pentium III/AMD Athlon era with people being able to afford a single stick of 128MB of PC100 ram for their gaming rigs back in the day but this is crazy.

-I was born in 1997 but I didn't know about Megabytes or Gigabytes because how was toddler Me gonna understand all of that back in 1997-1999?
+I was born on December 1997 during the relative start of the PENTIUM II era of Computers but I didn't know about Megabytes or Gigabytes because how was toddler Me gonna understand all of that back in 1997-1999?

-I'm 28 at the moment so I understand all of that now.
+I'm currently 28 as of this writing so I understand all of that now.

 No comments: